-A tax lien will hurt your credit scores significantly and are likely to not be discharged in any type of bankruptcy filing.
-In general, a tax lien might remain on your public record for 7 (or longer) depending upon when payment of the total balance due is completed.
-The new reporting standards released in Summer 2017, are required going forward for the tax liens to be placed on your personal credit reports, which tax authorities are actively making said updates to make sure new tax lien cases are placed.
+A tax lien will hurt your credit scores significantly Under federal law, a tax lien might remain on your public record for 7 (or longer) depending upon when payment of the total balance due is completed.
+The new reporting standards implemented in 2017 and 2018, however, mean that tax liens will no longer be reported.

 Judgment liens are a result of one party (plaintiff) seeking to obtain a legal monetary civil judgment against another party (defendant), as a result of a variety of things, including breach of contract, emotional distress, injury, fraud, theft, and more.

-However, unlike tax liens, some judgment liens could be removed during the bankruptcy process and some defendants are actually encouraged by attorneys to file bankruptcy if situations such as high judgment liens create a dire financial situation.
+However, unlike many tax liens, judgment liens can often be eliminated through bankruptcy, and some defendants are actually encouraged by attorneys to file bankruptcy if situations such as high judgment liens create a dire financial situation.

 Ready to see your credit data and start building better business credit?
 Check Your Personal and Business Credit For Free (No Credit Card Required).